 The final prayer in this category is Protection from evil.

 And lead us not into temptation, but deliver us from evil.

 So, the basic ingredients for prayer are here, and if you ponder them carefully, I think you will find that everything is included.
-The final phrase of the prayer as we usually quote it is not found here in the ESV translation, because it is not actually found in many of the ancient manuscripts of Matthew’s Gospel.
-But it makes a fitting conclusion and doxology as it wraps our thoughts and prayers again back to the glory of God and his purposes.
+The final phrase of the prayer as we usually quote it is not found here in the ESV translation, because it is not actually found in many of the earliest manuscripts of Matthew’s Gospel.
+But it nonetheless makes a fitting conclusion and doxology as it wraps our thoughts and prayers again back to the glory of God and his purposes.
 We started out pondering the greatness of our Father in heaven and we conclude by reflecting on his greatness once again: For yours is the kingdom and the power and the glory forever.
 Amen.

 So, finally, how should we use this prayer?
 Should we memorize it?
 Quote it?
 Recite it as part of our worship?
 All of these are appropriate.
 Let me suggest two ways to use it.

 One is exactly the way I’ve pictured it: As a recipe.
 Quote each phrase, and use it as an outline for prayer, personalizing it and filling it in with your situations and circumstances and areas of concern and responsibility.